 St Peter Claver College offers opportunities for students in both curricular and extra-curricular Music.
-A full Instrumental Music Program with tuition in violin, viola, cello, double bass, guitar, ukulele, piano, singing, drum kit, clarinet, saxophone, trumpet and trombone is available.
-Students are able to participate in the SPCC Instrumental Band and String Ensemble.
-Performance nights are held at the end of Semesters 1 and 2.
-If you would like more information on the Instrumental Music Program please download the handbook here.
+A full Instrumental Music Program with tuition is available.
+Students are able to participate in College Ensembles and will have the opportunity to engage in live performances throughout the year.
+If you would like to enrol your child in the Instrumental Music Program please complete this form.

-In Australian school after school, Music students consistently show significantly higher grades than the general student population.
-In fact, in Queensland schools with established Music programs, almost every high-ranking OP student partakes in the school Music program.
+In Australian schools, Music students consistently show significantly higher grades than the general student population.
 Music is one of the few activities that activates, stimulates and uses the entire brain.
 It is well known that Music assists in a child’s development and should be an essential component of a student’s education.
 Many students find Music calming and it can inspire their outlook on the total school experience.

 Music has the capacity to engage, inspire and enrich all students, exciting the imagination and encouraging students to reach their creative and expressive potential.
 Skills and techniques developed through participation in music learning allow students to manipulate, express and share sound as listeners, composers and performers.
 Music learning has a significant impact on the cognitive, affective, motor, social and personal competencies of students.